dwaned/max-profit-calculator/README.md

 # max-profit-calculator

 This was a coding test for an interview process.

-Super-Linter
 [![GitHub Super-Linter](https://github.com/<OWNER>/<REPOSITORY>/workflows/Lint%20Code%20Base/badge.svg)](https://github.com/marketplace/actions/super-linter)

 Challenge:

 - Given 2 Arrays containing the current price and the forecasted future price of a set of stocks,
 - When a value of savings is entered
 - Then the system should output which combination of indices from the first Array to choose so that with the available savings amount, the maximum profit is returned.

 The inputs are:

 - Savings: An Integer representing a monetary value
 - Current Prices: A list of 1 or more stock prices, only identified by the index in the list
 - Future Prices: Yeah... in this fictious world, the system knows the future expected prices of the stock corresponding by index to the current prices list.

 The outputs are:

 - A list of 0 or more indices corresponding to the combination of current prices stocks that would give the maximum profit based on the available savings
 - An integer value of the maximum profit returned with the combination of indices

 Example: